Mohawk Airlines Flight 40

 Mohawk Airlines Flight 40 was a scheduled domestic passenger flight between Syracuse, New York and Washington, DC, with an intermediate stop in Elmira, New York.
-On June 23, 1967 it suffered a loss of control and crashed, killing all 30 passengers and four crew on board.
+On June 23, 1967 the BAC One-Eleven suffered a loss of control and crashed, killing all 30 passengers and four crew on board.
 It was the deadliest disaster in the airline's history.
 A valve in the auxiliary power unit had suffered a complete failure, spreading fire to the tailplane, causing a loss of pitch control.

 Aircraft and crew

 This particular BAC 1-11 was new, having had its first flight the previous year.
 Its airframe had accumulated 2,246 hours in total.
 It was equipped with two model 506-14 Spey engines manufactured by Rolls-Royce.
 Its registration number was N1116J with the aircraft name Discover America.

 The captain was 43-year-old Charles E. Bullock, who had logged 13,875 flight hours, including 603 hours on the BAC 1-11.
 The first officer was 33-year-old Troy E. Rudesill, who had 4,814 flight hours, with 667 of them on the BAC 1-11.